Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 4. As a first time user, I want to prompted on what to do next after every turn.
 5. As a first time user, I want to be able to see the current score in the match.
 6. As a first time user, I want to be notified when I win, lose or draw the game at the end.
-7. As a first time user, I want to have the ability to reset game if I want.

 #### Returning User
-8. As a returning user, I want a reminder on the game rules.
+7. As a returning user, I want a reminder on the game rules.
-9. As a returning user, I want to enjoy the game like the first time I visited ther site.
+8. As a returning user, I want to enjoy the game like the first time I visited ther site.

 #### Site Owner
-10. As the site owner, Provide clear details on how to play the game.
+9. As the site owner, Provide clear details on how to play the game.
-11. As the site owner, Provide the ability to insert your name into the game to make it more interactive to the player.
+10. As the site owner, Provide the ability to insert your name into the game to make it more interactive to the player.
-12. As the site owner, Provide a user frindly interface and enjoyable experience.
+11. As the site owner, Provide a user frindly interface and enjoyable experience.
-13. As the site owner, Provide the ability to see the score in the current match after every turn.
+12. As the site owner, Provide the ability to see the score in the current match after every turn.
-14. As the site owner, Provide clear indication if the player has hit or miss the computers ship.
+13. As the site owner, Provide clear indication if the player has hit or miss the computers ship.
-15. As the site owner, Provide clear indication if the computer has hit or miss the players ship.
+14. As the site owner, Provide clear indication if the computer has hit or miss the players ship.
-16. As the site owner, Provide clear indication on who wins or losses the match.
+15. As the site owner, Provide clear indication on who wins or losses the match.
-17. As the site owner, Provide the player the a map of locations of the computer ships they missed in the game.
+16. As the site owner, Provide the player the a map of locations of the computer ships they missed in the game.
 ---

 <!-- ## Design